PierreQuentel/minilang/README.md

 ========
 Programs are about conditions, loops and functions.

-We use only 3 keywords, one for each of these features : `if` for conditions, `loop` for loops, `def` for functions.
+We use only 3 signs, one for each of these features : `?` for conditions, `@` for loops, `=` for functions.

-Each of these keywords have an associated "code block", the instructions that are executed if the condition is true / inside the loop / when the function is called.
+Each of these signs have an associated "code block", the instructions that are executed if the condition is true / inside the loop / when the function is called.

-Additionaly, a 4th keyword `exit` is used to exit from a loop or return a value from a function.
+Additionaly, a 4th sign `!` is used to exit from a loop or return a value from a function.